New Working Time Act in a nutshell

 Section 8 of the Working Time Act lays down the conditions for night work.
 Regular use of night workers is permitted only in tasks prescribed by law.
 However, the new Act permits temporary night work.
 This is a significant change from the old Working Hours Act.

-Work performed between 23.00 and 06.00 still constitutes night work.
-However, it is possible to make different arrangements on the timing of night work under a national collective agreement such that work performed during a seven-hour period including the time between midnight and 5.00 would constitute night work.
+Work performed between 23.00 and 06.00 is still regarded as night work.
+However, it is possible to make different arrangements on the placing of night work under a national collective agreement such that work performed during a seven-hour period including the time between midnight and 5.00 would constitute night work.

 In sectors where period-based work is permitted, regular night work is allowed regardless of whether a period-based scheme is applied or not.
 Similarly, night work is also allowed regardless of the number of shifts used in shiftwork.
 In the future, work can be organised into two 12-hour shifts, for example.
 In this respect, the provisions differ from those of the old Working Hours Act.